 If you’re a parent, then odds are you have heard this little gem more than a few times, from well-meaning advice-givers… “Sleep when the baby sleeps.”
 It’s the cute, pat little advice that new moms often hear at baby showers.
 The idea here is that, if you sleep when the baby sleeps, you end up getting enough sleep to get by without having to suffer through serious sleep deprivation.

 Sleep when the baby sleeps?
 HA HA HA YEAH RIGHT.
 In our opinion here at The Baby Sleep Site, this is some of the most maddening and frustrating advice that new parents hear.
 And in today’s post, we’re telling you why.
 Keep reading!

 Here’s Why ‘Sleep When the Baby Sleeps’ Almost Never Works

 For starters, newborn sleep is anything but predictable.
 This means that most parents have no idea at all when the next newborn nap is coming, or how long those night stretches will actually last.
-A nap can be anything from 15 minutes to 4 hours, so you can’t exactly count on any nap time, in particular, to be long enough for you to get some sleep.
+A nap can be anything from 15 minutes to 4 hours.
+You can’t exactly count on any nap time, in particular, to be long enough for you to get some sleep.
 In fact, catnaps are normal and healthy during the newborn stage.
 Often, in the time it takes you to set the baby down, get yourself ready for sleep, snuggle into bed, and attempt to drift off, your baby may have already had his fill of a catnap and be ready to eat again!